began at Finch's family home in Queensbury Road, Cardiff

 elements in British poetry and those who wished a more catholic,

 world-view to take hold.
-The make it new group were
+The poets of the British poetry

 - Mary Rudolf's Chromosomes

 UK in the late sixties and the early seventies was much

 interested in poetry as a whole art.
 Nor were there many

 formal opportunities to read it outside the Penguin-Faber-OUP-Cape

 drawn lines.
 The small presses, still a vital part of literary

 adventure, were then of even greater significance.
 If you